 Schema: Data Validation

-A practical library for validation and normalization of data structures against a given schema with a smart & easy-to-understand API.
+A practical library for validating and normalizing data structures against a given schema with a smart, easy-to-understand API.

 Installation: